Scientific Name

 Description

-Sedum lydium is a succulent groundcover with creeping and rooting branches and perennating sterile rosettes of green leaves that become red-flushed in a drought and during the fall and winter.
-It grows up to 4 inches (10 cm) tall.
-Leaves are cylindrical, up to 0.25 inches (0.6 cm) long.
-Clusters of flowers appear in dense clusters on short leafy stems in summer.
-They are star-shaped, 5-merous, and white with red midvein.
+Sedum lydium is a succulent groundcover with creeping and rooting branches and perennating, sterile rosettes of green leaves that become red-flushed in drought and during the fall and winter.
+It can grow up to 4 inches (10 cm) tall.
+The leaves are cylindrical and can measure up to 0.25 inches (0.6 cm) in length.

 Hardiness